e4glet/hadoop-cluster-docker2.0/README.md

 #### About development

-1. How to set in Eclipse
+1. How to config in Eclipse
 You can Define hadoop location like this on Eclipse 2018:
 ![alt tag](https://github.com/e4glet/hadoop-cluster-docker2.0/blob/master/20181116092709.png)